ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 -  You need to allow rudder disarming by changing **ARMING_RUDDER** parameter to 2 (ArmOrDisarm) or use the ARM/DISARM switch function provided by setting an RC channel's RCx_OPTION to 41.
--  The flight controller needs to make sure that you are not actually flying.
+-  The autopilot needs to make sure that you are not actually flying.
 There is an algorithm for this that uses the **airspeed sensor** readings.
 So you need this source available and giving values lower enough (in a windy day you might not be able to disarm even landed